OLPRO Cocoon Breeze review: an inflatable camper van awning

 I can also offer you 10 percent off OLPRO products if you use ‘TinBox10’ at the checkout on their website.

-For now here are our first impressions having tried it out on our trip to Haven Perran Sands Holiday Park in Cornwall.
+This post includes our first impressions having tried it out on our trip to Haven Perran Sands Holiday Park in Cornwall and longer term observations over a further four camping trips during the summer.

 As long term followers of Tin Box Traveller will know we downsized from a large caravan to a day van in 2019.